rutvikp07/TravelApp_Project/README.md

 ## 📌 Overview
 This capstone project demonstrates end-to-end automated testing of a web application using **Selenium** and **TestNG** in an industry-standard environment.
 The project simulates real-world QA processes with detailed test cases, reporting, and agile-based execution.

+The TravelApp could be found under Milestone 6 named "TraveApp".

 ---

 ## 🧪 Technologies Used